 We monitor our loan portfolio and unfunded commitments on a regular basis to determine if any increase through provision for credit losses or decrease through a credit loss reversal in our allowance for loan losses or reserve for unfunded commitments is warranted based on our assessment of the probable and estimable losses inherent in our loan portfolio and unfunded commitments.
-We recorded net credit loss reversals of \$329 thousand in 2021, compared with \$41 thousand in 2020 and \$484 thousand in 2019.
-The loan loss reversals of \$298 thousand recorded during 2021 were primarily due to decreased qualitative management reserves of \$350 thousand and improved credit quality, partially offset with provisions recorded due to loan growth.
+We recorded net credit loss reversals of \$609 thousand in 2022, compared with \$329 thousand in 2021 and \$41 thousand in 2020.
+The loan loss reversals of \$551 thousand recorded during 2022 were primarily due to improved credit quality, partially offset by an increase in specific reserves and provisions recorded due to loan growth.
+The reversal of reserve for unfunded commitments of \$58 thousand was recorded during 2022 due to improved loan quality.

+The loan loss reversals of \$298 thousand recorded during 2021 were primarily due to improved credit quality, partially offset with provisions recorded due to loan growth.
 The reversal of provision for reserve for unfunded commitments of \$31 thousand was recorded during 2021 due to improved credit quality.
 The loan loss reversals of \$51 thousand recorded in 2020 were primarily due to improved credit quality.
 The provision for reserve for unfunded commitments of \$10 thousand was recorded during 2020 due to additional commitments to extend credit.
-The loan loss reversals of \$498 thousand recorded during 2019 were primarily due to reduced qualitative management reserves of \$491 thousand and improved credit quality.
-The reversal for reserve for unfunded commitments of \$14 thousand recorded during 2019 was due to additional commitments to extend credit.